mssonali/Openlibrary/README.md

 # OpenLibrary

-This is an Android project that integrates with OpenLibrary API to display book information.
+This is an Android project that integrates with OpenLibrary API to display library information.
 API : http://openlibrary.org/people/george08/lists.json

 ## Features 🚀